tomascolman96/SauceDemo/README.md

 git clone https://github.com/tomascolman96/SauceDemo.git

-Navigate to the project directory: cd testcafe-automated-testing
+Navigate to the project directory

 Install the dependencies using npm: npm install